-Soil preparation is one of the important parts of getting bounty harvest.
-Tomatoes can perform better if they get the right soil types they need.
+Soil preparation is one of the essential parts of getting a bounty harvest.
+Tomatoes can perform better if they get the suitable soil types they need.

-In addition to balance fertilization, proper irrigation, right tomato varieties, and planting zones play an important role behind a successful tomato harvest.
+In addition to balanced fertilization, proper irrigation, suitable tomato varieties, and planting zones play an essential role in a successful tomato harvest.

 Typically, early spring is the right time to prepare your soil.
-However, it may depend on your local planting zones when you actually start on.
+However, it may depend on when you start your local planting zones.

 Yes!
 Of course, you do.

 You must need to prepare your soil due to the following benefits: